Edgar-Donk/tkinter.ttk.style/docs/bluesky/label.rst

    Look at the image below, it is enlarged to show the pixels, we can estimate the border sizes.
 After the border is set the padding can be sorted out.
-If there is a surrounding area around the image (maybe needed for shading) include this in your calculations.
-The top and left measurements are border those on the right and bottom refer to padding.
+If there is a surrounding area around the image ( could be needed for shading) include this in your calculations.
+The top and left measurements in blue are border those in green on the right and bottom refer to padding.

+   It helps to think that we are defining bounding boxes created by the top left and bottom right corners.
 Remember the first line is 0 and we count from left to right on the first entry but right to left on the third, look at the image to get a feel.
 Yes we are counting the top to bottom on the second entry and bottom to top on the fourth entry.